KrauseFx/howisFelix.today/index.md

           <li>60% more time spent with friends</li>

-          <li>40% warmer temperatures.
+          <li>40% warmer temperatures, and 40% less precipitation.
 There weren't many opportunities for parties in Winter due to lockdowns in the last 2 years.
 Also, people are more motivated to go out when it's nice outside.</li>

           <li>25% more steps</li>